Engeyum Kadhal: Soundtrack

+Release

+Engeyum Kadhal was earlier scheduled to be released on 5 November 2010 coinciding with Diwali, but was delayed as one song had to be shot.
+Though Motwani hoped that the film would be released during the Valentine's Day weekend in February 2011, it was again delayed due to the 2011 Cricket World Cup and the 2011 Tamil Nadu Legislative Assembly election.
+The film was distributed by Sun Pictures and was eventually released on 6 May.
+It was dubbed in Telugu as Ninnu Choosthe Love Vasthundi, which was released on 13 April 2012.

 Critical reception

 Pavithra Srinivasan from Rediff.com gave 2.5 out of 5 stating that "Engeyum Kadhal is one of those movies that promises a lot, but delivers little.
 Watch the film only if you're in the mood for arm-chair travel to Paris and foot-tapping music".
 Sify stated that the film "tries too hard to maintain a tempo, but save for the crackling chemistry and some charming moments involving Ravi and Hansika, the film is just average".
 The New Indian Express wrote, "The director has exploited well the locales of exotic Paris and the result is the film has a colourful glossy look.
 But the style scores over content.
 What is dampening is the predictability of the sequence of events".
+Nanditha Hariharan of The Hindu wrote "Engeyum Kadhal has a lot of pink, hearts, red, mush, chocolates and all the Valentine's Day crap but absolutely no love."
 Reviewing the Telugu version Ninnu Choosthe Love Vasthundi, The Times of India wrote, "The music is the best part of the movie, however the extreme predictability of the narrative is what weighs it down".